wordplaydev/wordplay/LANGUAGE.md

 > TRANSLATION → textopen text textclose LANGUAGE
 > LANGUAGE → language name

 Text values, unlike in other programming languages, are not a single sequence of Unicode code points.
-Rather, they are unique in two ways:
+Rather, they are unique in a few ways:

 -   They are interpreted as a sequence of graphemes, using a grapheme segmentation algorithm.
 That means that emojis comprised of multiple Unicode code points are treated as a single symbol when indexing text.
 -   They can be language tagged, indicating what language and optional region they are written in